Digilent/axi4lite_ip_gen/README.md

   - Navigate to Project Settings -> IP -> Repository
   - Click the plus button, then navigate to the ip_repo folder and click Select
   - Click OK to confirm that your IP has been added to the project
-  - Click OK to confirm the Settingchanges
+  - Click OK to confirm the Settings changes
 - Use the IP in a Vivado design, connect it up to a processor by using Connection Automation, and connect it's ports to the outside world, either by making them external, or by manually wiring them to another IP or an RTL module.
 - Build your design, export an XSA file, and create a software application using it.
 See the "Software Drivers" section, below, for more information on how user software can access IP registers.